EducationalVideoCenter/WAC/CONTRIBUTING.md

 ## Participation guidelines

-This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to a (CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL].
+Please report unacceptable behavior to mgrueser@evc.org.

 ## What we're working on